HarshadaKalsekar/LendingClubCaseStudy/README.md

 ## Contact
-Created by [@githubusername] - feel free to provide your inputs!
+Created by [@HarshadaKalsekar] - feel free to provide your inputs!